 How to create an online accommodation sharing community, of which the members trust each other, without massively exposing their private data?
 How could the community members identify themselves, without using social media profiles?
 What could be the alternatives to the generally biased reviews in building credible reputation?
-In this open design workshop, organized by Waag Society, users and experts are invited to design an alternative accommodation share platform.
+In this open design workshop, organized by Waag, users and experts are invited to design an alternative accommodation share platform.

 Distributed, decentralized & peer-to-peer?

 The informally self-employed accommodation hosts currently lack the means of establishing digital trust on their own.
 The same problem applies to the visitors, who are willing to rent the accommodations.
 Both parties easily get locked in by the platform providers, such as Airbnb, who mediate in establishing trust.
 To build trust, Airbnb relies on Verified ID, Detailed Profiles & Reviews Messaging.
 However, the approach has been criticized, due to private data exposure, social medial surveillance and not always trustworthy reviews.